Code-Institute-Submissions/aliclarke206-Milestone3_Hike_reviews/README.md

 ## Ux
 ### Strategy

-The basic strategy behind this application was to build a simple and easy to navigate site where all the daily tasks are stored in one place.
-It’s broken down into different categories to allow the user to amend to different lists and segregate tasks so all the tasks within one list are relevant to one another.
-It allows for better organisation of daily tasks.
+The basic strategy behind this application was to create a simple and easy to navigate where users could search for hikes in their area or selected county, explore the hikes themselves and then leave a review and recommendations for future hikers.
+The objective was to create a community for hike lovers to share and recommend the best places or even to avoid.
-The objectives behind building the site were to create a single place where users could come to track and organise their daily tasks and habits.

 **User Stories**